Nuri Review – A Beginner’s Guide

 Bitcoin Interest Account

-Nuri also allows users to earn up to 5% interest on Bitcoin, which is paid out weekly, starting with as little as €10.
+Nuri has an exclusive partnership with Celsius to provide Bitcoin Interest accounts that allows Nuri users to earn up to 5% interest on Bitcoin, which is paid out weekly, starting with as little as €10.
 Users can deposit and withdraw their bitcoin at any time with no minimum investment period.
-This is enabled by Celsius, who have partnered with Nuri to bring this feature to the platform.
 Interest payments will be made by Celsius instead of Nuri themselves.

 Nuri operates in 3 currencies.
 Euros, Bitcoin and Ethereum.